wowpanda/esx_races/README.md

 # Features

-Lightweight
-Simple
-Automatic prize pool (removing and adding money)
+Lightweight and Simple with automatic prize pool (removing and adding money)

 # Requirements